This easy Cornish Pasty Recipe is so delicious and makes the perfect packed lunch, picnic food, or make-ahead camping meal.

 Let’s hear it for the traditional Cornish pasty!
-It’s the ultimate meal for on the go, is super filling and for me at least, tastes like home :)
+It’s the ultimate on-the-go meal, is super filling and (for me at least!), tastes like home :)

 So what makes a good pasty great?
 Unsurprisingly I have some thoughts on this…

 The Three Markers of a Great Cornish Pasty

 - Pastry.
 The pastry needs to be a buttery shortcrust, that flakes a little.
 It also needs to be dark, golden brown.
 No pale, anaemic looking pasties please!

 - Meat.
 Traditionally beef skirt is used in a Cornish pasty.
 It needs to be devoid of any ‘chewy bits’, diced finely and should be spread evenly throughout the pasty so as not to get a great clump of meat down one end, and a barren t’other end.